bitrix24/b24restdocs/api-reference/bizproc/bizproc-task/bizproc-task-complete.md

 {% note alert "TO-DO _not exported to prod_" %}

-- Edits are needed to meet the writing standard.
+- Edits are needed to conform to writing standards.
 - Parameter types are not specified.
 - Examples are missing.
 - There is no response in case of success.
 - There is no response in case of error.
-- Links to pages that have not yet been created are not specified.
+- Links to pages that have not yet been created are not provided.

 {% endnote %}